Alwatr/alwatr/package/router/README.md

 # @vatr/router

-Elegant powerful routing based on the simplicity of signals
+Elegant powerful router module based on the simplicity of the signals.

 ## Example usage